 If you live in an annexe you may be entitled to a council tax reduction.
 Reductions are available if you are related to residents of the main property.
 You may also be eligible for a discount if the annexe is being used in conjunction with the main property.

-i.e. 1 adult resident (as a relative), single person discount of 25%, reducing the charge due to 75%.
-The annexe discount will reduce this charge by half, resulting in the charge due of 37.5%.
+For example, one adult resident (who is related to residents of the main property) can receive a single person discount of 25%.
+That will reduce their charge to 75%.
+The annexe discount will reduce this amount by half, resulting in a charge of 37.5%.

-Please provide supporting documentation to prove the relationship i.e. birth certificate, marriage certificate.
+Please provide supporting documentation to prove how you are related.
+For example, a birth certificate or marriage certificate.

 Unoccupied Annexes Exemption

-This exemption applies to Annexes which are unoccupied and have restrictions preventing them being let or sold separately to the main dwelling.
+This exemption applies to annexes which are unoccupied.
+It also applies to annexes that have restrictions preventing them being let or sold separately to the main property.
 Confirmation of the restrictions will be sought from the relevant body.